Vernon-444/MP-discord-bot/README.md

 * Alerts users when MoodyPlayz has gone live on Twitch (check it out)
 * Will respond enthusiastically with "Pong!" when you use the command `!ping` in a channel the bot has access to.
+* New users will be greeted and sent a captcha to complete.
+Upon success the user is granted a new role which would allow more access to the channel.

 ## Upcoming Features

 * Youtube / Podcast / other future media posts and updates
-* Track / Manage user levels
+* Track / Manage user levels (doesn't really mean anything, really just shows frequency of user engagement)
 * Support tickets: report problems / issues / users
-* New users verification, role management
+* Advanced role management (roles, banning, timeout, channel access, permissions, etc)
-* User Management
 * Smaller temp voice chats for spontaneous groups (allotted max room sizes based on game or input by users), started by Game Chat room. (set time limit on them)
 * Requests Queue (sort by users first, then users submitted quests and dated)